Luis Robert Player Props: White Sox vs. Angels

 Luis Robert At The Plate

-- Robert leads Chicago in total hits (77) this season while batting .269 with 41 extra-base hits.
+- Robert has 79 hits to go with a slugging percentage of .569, both of which are best among Chicago hitters this season.

-- Among the qualified batters, he ranks 57th in batting average, while his on-base percentage ranks 86th and he is fifth in slugging.
+- Among the qualified batters, he ranks 50th in batting average, while his on-base percentage ranks 82nd and he is third in slugging.

-- Robert enters this game on a four-game hitting streak.
-Over the course of his last outings, he's hitting .400 with three homers.

-- In 64.5% of his 76 games this season, Robert has picked up at least one hit.
-He's also had 22 multi-hit games.
+- Robert will look to extend his five-game hitting streak.
+He's batting .421 with four homers during his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.